elock721/Employee-Tracker/README.md

 ## Employee Tracker Overview

-This CLI allows the user to keep track of employees
+This Content Management System allows the user to keep track of employees

 The user will first run "node tracking_infoCRUD.js"